 Socket & gRPC APIs

-Voiden supports Socket and gRPC APIs through its core plugin system, enabling developers to generate dynamic, realistic test data directly within Socket and gRPC requests.
+Voiden supports Socket and gRPC APIs through its core plugin system, enabling developers to create, test, and manage real-time Socket and gRPC connections directly within Voiden.

 Why Sockets & gRPC APIs Matter